MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/test-and-deploy/hololens2-deployment.md

+---
+title: Deploy an MRTK3 project to HoloLens 2
+description: Mixed Reality Toolkit 3 for developers - HoloLens 2 deployment.
+parent: Test and Experience Overview
+---

 # Deploy an MRTK3 project to HoloLens 2

 This page describes how to deploy your Unity Project with MRTK3 onto a HoloLens 2.